 \section{Conclusion}

 This paper studies nonparametric off-policy evaluation in MDPs.
-We use deep ReLU neural networks to parameterize the Q-functions.
-Our theory proves that when the state-action space exhibits low-dimensional structures, the finite-sample estimation error of FQE converges depending on the intrinsic dimension.
-In the estimation error, the distribution mismatch between the data distribution and target policy's visitation distribution is quantified by a restricted $\chi^2$-divergence term, which is oftentimes much smaller than the abosolute density ratio.
-We support our theory with experiments on CartPole environment.
+We use CNNs to approximate Q-functions.
+Our theory proves that when state-action space exhibits low-dimensional structures, the finite-sample estimation error of FQE converges depending on the intrinsic dimension.
+In the estimation error, the distribution mismatch between the data distribution and target policy's visitation distribution is quantified by a restricted $\chi^2$-divergence term, which is oftentimes much smaller than the absolute density ratio.
+We support our theory with CartPole experiments.
 For future directions, it would be of interest to adapt this low-dimensional analysis to time-homogeneous MDPs.
-It is nontrivial to preserve the error rate in the presence of temporal dependency due to sample reuse.
+It is nontrivial to preserve the error rate with sample reuse in the presence of temporal dependency.

 \allowdisplaybreaks